VitorSantos1/python-cli-utilities/README.md

 ### List of Features

-* Shell command execution with status code return;
+* Shell command execution with output printed and status code returned;
-* Shell command execution with output return;
 * Prompt for user input.
 Secret prompts, used for credential inputs, are possible;
 * Check if user prompt is `yes`;
 * Check if user prompt is `no`;